mickfuzz/phd4/_posts/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ## Supporting Resources

-This section contains links and descriptions of supporting resources that illustrate and research model.
+This section contains links and descriptions of supporting resources that have emerged from the research process.
+The resources have been created under an open licence (CC-BY-SA) which allows them to be freely used and adapted.
+A full description of resources created for Make Code is presented below and a summary of those created for Glitch and Phaser.

-### MakeCode Arcade Resources

-THIS SECTIONS NEEDS FLESHING OUT.

-The following resources are available and freely adaptable under a creative commons BY-SA licence.

-* An overview of resources - https://mickfuzz.github.io/makecode-platformer-101
+**MakeCode Arcade Resources**

+* Learners start with a broken game to fix and printable cards offering quick changes to core design patterns. http://tiny.cc/mc-quick-start-cards
-* An interactive starting template and patterns to add is here - https://mca-platformer-examples.glitch.me/
+* An interactive grid of all design patterns to add  - https://mca-platformer-examples.glitch.me/
+* Printable online documents which describe game design patterns detail how to implement them. https://mickfuzz.github.io/makecode-platformer-101/gamePatterns
+* A map of learning dimensions learners are likely to encounter when making games.
+These are grouped as coding concepts, systems patterns and design practices. http://tiny.cc/mc-platformer-tutorial
+* To suit learners that like a methodical approach, a step by step tutorial explaining how to build game code from first principles is available.
-* A five week course adaptable by teachers - https://mickfuzz.github.io/makecode-platformer-101/groupCourse
+* A five week course adaptable by teachers contains some of the motivational  - https://mickfuzz.github.io/makecode-platformer-101/groupCourse
+* All of the resources above are available as part of this repository - https://mickfuzz.github.io/makecode-platformer-101

 ### Phaser and Glitch.com Resources
 Similar resources exist for text based coding in Phaser.
 These include: